 In a perfect world, every landscape would have the right plants and use very little water.
-Give your yard a shot at perfection — consult a conservation expert on your irrigation system!
+Give your yard a shot at perfection — consult a SAWS conservation expert!

 A new year usually means a fresh start.
 That applies to your landscape, too